cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-HELIOS CMP OPERATIONS GROUND SUPPORT-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Maintenance of skills to ensure the MCO and support to operations over a very long period
+* Maintaining skills to ensure MCO and support for operations over a very long period